el-moudni-hicham/q-learning-algorithm-java/README.md

 ```

-`resetState()` : This method sets the agent's position to the starting position.
+`resetState()` : This method sets the QClass's position to the starting position.
 It sets the values of the
 stateI and stateJ variables to 0.
 ```java
    private void resetState(){